aetperf/aetperf.github.io/_posts/2021-01-20-Benford's-law-and-the-population-of-french-cities.md

-If we look at the population's distribution in the log space, we can see that it is rather spread out across several orders of magnitude.
+If we look at the population's distribution in the log space, we can see that it is rather spread out, across several orders of magnitude.

 ```python